-NYS Real Property Tax Law §1318 limits the amount of unexpended surplus funds a school district can retain to no more than 4% of the School District's budget for the General Fund for the ensuing fiscal year.
+NYS Real Property Tax Law §1318 limits the amount of unexpended surplus funds, excluding the reserve for tax reduction, a school district can retain to no more than 4% of the School District's budget for the General Fund for the ensuing fiscal year.
 Nonspendable and restricted fund balance of the General Fund are excluded from the 4% limitation.
 Amounts appropriated for the subsequent year and encumbrances are also excluded for the 4% limitation.